Link back to main EIU page

 How do I request access to the University's public records?

-In order to request access to public records, you must submit a signed request to:
+In order to request access to public records, you may submit a request to:

 General Counsel/FOIA Officer